 - 4. 4-H exhibitors having an entry in animal classes at the Newton County Fair are expected to show their own animals.
-In cases where this cannot be done, the owner may have animals shown by another Indiana 4-H member, with prior approval from the respective 4-H Superintendent. - 5.
+In cases where this cannot be done, the owner may have animals shown by another Newton County 4-H Member, with prior approval from the respective 4-H Superintendent. - 5.
 Late exhibits are eligible for regular ribbon placing if judging for that particular project is not yet completed.
 However, a late exhibit not received for judging by the designated time shall not be considered for any special award, such as Champion, Reserve Champion, or State Fair Exhibit. - A green "Completion" ribbon will be awarded when: (a) an exhibit is received after judging is completed; (b) a 4-H member exhibits in a project division in which he/she has previously exhibited; or (c) an animal is not enrolled or properly identified by May 15. - 7.
 A Champion award may be given to a deserving exhibit regardless of the number of entries in a division.
 A project must have received a blue ribbon to be considered for a Champion or Reserve Champion award. - 8.
 If a minimum of 4 (four) 4-Hers do not complete a project for 2 consecutive years, the project may be dropped. - 9.
 All items exhibited must be in good taste.
 Alcoholic beverage, tobacco, electronic smoking device, or obscene materials or references will be prohibited and will not be displayed. - 10.
-Due to space constraints you may be asked to transport oversized projects to State Fair on your own. - 11.
-4-H members who enroll in non-livestock projects after May 15th will not be eligible for any award above a blue ribbon.
+Due to space constraints you may be asked to transport oversized or extremely fragile projects to State Fair on your own.